 Try pushing the tip of a screwdriver into it.
 If the tip sinks into the wood, it is rotten.

-Boards rot because moisture penetrated them and became trapped.
+Boards rot because moisture penetrates them and becomes trapped.
 Improper sealing, staining, or maintenance may cause this.

-A deck should last around 20 years on average but may last longer with proper maintenance.
+A deck should last 20 years but may last longer with proper maintenance.

-If the repair cost begins to approach the cost of replacement, it is a good idea to consider a replacement.
-If your deck is older than 20 years or has softening wood in the beams or joists, replacement may be the best option.
+Consider a replacement if the repair cost approaches the replacement cost.
+Replacement may be best if your deck is older than 20 years or has softening wood in the beams or joists.